ZenoxSphere/Drop/README.md

 # Drop
-My first time using LibGDX and Gradle created using the tutorial at https://libgdx.com/dev/simple-game/
+My first time using LibGDX and Gradle

+Created using the tutorial at https://libgdx.com/dev/simple-game/